-No child nor forced labor
+No child nor forced labour

-We do not tolerate the use of child or forced labor, and/or exploitation of children in any of our business operations and we strictly adhere to our principles that an employee or contractor should have the right to leave the work premises after completing the standard workday and to terminate employment after giving reasonable notice.
+We do not tolerate the use of child or forced labour, and/or exploitation of children in any of our business operations and we strictly adhere to our principles that an employee or contractor should have the right to leave the work premises after completing the standard workday and to terminate employment after giving reasonable notice.

-We support, follow and abide by labor laws and regulations where we conduct business, including those that address child labor and forced labor.
-We uphold the elimination of all forms of child labor and forced labor and prohibit the use of under-age and compulsory labor.
+We support, follow and abide by labour laws and regulations where we conduct business, including those that address child labour and forced labour.
+We uphold the elimination of all forms of child labour and forced labour and prohibit the use of under-age and compulsory labour.